DataFire/Integrations/integrations/generated/azure_compute/README.md

 * output [VirtualMachineScaleSetListOSUpgradeHistory](#virtualmachinescalesetlistosupgradehistory)

 ### VirtualMachineScaleSets_PerformMaintenance
 Perform maintenance on one or more virtual machines in a VM scale set.
+Operation on instances which are not eligible for perform maintenance will be failed.
+Please refer to best practices for more details: https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications

 ```js